Exercise and Nutrition Sciences

 Exercise Science/Exercise Physiology (EXER)

-EXER:110 Introduction to Athletic Training (1 Credit)
+EXER 110 Introduction to Athletic Training (1 Unit)

 Provides an overview of the Sports Medicine team and the components of a comprehensive athletic healthcare program.
 Introduces the student to the profession of athletic training.
 (Formerly 5550:110)

-EXER:125 Introduction to Exercise Science (1 Credit)
+EXER 125 Introduction to Exercise Science (1 Unit)

 Overview for becoming a fitness professional.
 Information concerning choosing a career, national certification and professional organizations will be provided.
 (Formerly 5550:125)

-EXER:150 Concepts in Health & Fitness (3 Credits)
+EXER 150 Concepts in Health & Fitness (3 Units)

 Introduction to basic health and fitness concepts and related topics.
 Attention will be given to individual fitness programs emphasizing such topics as aerobic and anaerobic exercises, muscle fitness, flexibility, nutrition, managing stress, and assessment methods and procedures.
 (Formerly 5550:150)